mindstorm38/portablemc/README.md

 password or open the Microsoft connection page.

-**By default**, this will authenticate you using the Microsoft authentication services, you can change that using `--auth-service` argument, for example with `yggdrasil` if you need to log into an old Mojang account (being phased out by Mojang).
+**By default**, this will authenticate you using the Microsoft authentication services, although you can change that using the `--auth-service` argument, for example with `yggdrasil` if you need to log into an old Mojang account (being phased out by Mojang).

-If you want to be asked for password on each authentication, you can use `-t (`--temp-login`).
+If you want to be asked for password on each authentication, you can use `-t` (`--temp-login`).
 This has no effect if the session is already cached before that.

 You can also use `--auth-anonymize` in order to hide most of your email when printing